matortheeternal/matortheeternal.github.io/README.md

 To track the process of your site deployment, navigate to https://github.com/USERNAME/USERNAME.github.io/actions, replacing USERNAME with your Github username.
 Each time you push to origin, a deployment action will trigger, and once that's complete your site will be visible at https://\<username>.github.io.

+## Future Updates

+To get updates to the scripts or resources, from Github Desktop, select "Fetch origin" in the bar along the top and wait for that process to complete.
+Once it's done, select "Current branch" in the same bar, then at the bottom of the opened menu click "Choose a branch to merge into **main**".
+On the next modal, select "upstream/main", then click "Create a merge commit".
+This will bring all new code in the main repo into your forked repo, and it will be ready to push the next time you push the contents of your site to main.

 ## Appendix

 ### Updating the site